Karl Ernst Krafft

 Karl Ernst Krafft (10 May 1900 – 8 January 1945) was a Swiss astrologer, born in Basel.
-He worked on the fields of astrology and graphology.
+He worked in the fields of astrology and graphology.

 Astrology career

 After studying in the University of Basel and Geneva, he graduated with a degree in mathematics.
 For the best part of ten years he worked on a massive book entitled Traits of Astro-Biology.
 This expounded his own theory of "Typocosmy": the prediction of the future based on the study of an individual's personality, or type.
+Krafft opened an office in Zürich, where he provided horoscopes and investment advice.
+Krafft's business collapsed, as did and his own investments (which were decided via divination).

 By the early 1930s, when Adolf Hitler had come to power, Krafft enjoyed a unique status among occultists and prophets in Germany.
 The National Socialists, later to become his patrons, at first posed a threat to him.
 Occultists, like Freemasons, were among those harassed and vilified by most National Socialists.
 While the Nazi state persecuted astrologers, Rudolf Hess and Heinrich Himmler consulted them.
+Krafft moved to Germany at the invitation of the Nazis and was endorsed by the Ministry of Propaganda.
+Krafft subsequently joined the Nazi Party and introduced anti-Semitic ideas into his work.
 Krafft moved into the orbit of the National Socialist elite in November 1939 when he made a remarkable prediction.
 He predicted that the Führer's life would be in danger between 7 and 10 November.
 He wrote, on 2 November to a friend, Dr Heinrich Fesel, who worked for Himmler, warning him of an attempt on Hitler's life.
 Fesel filed the letter away, unwillingly to become enmeshed in something dangerous.